Digital-World-App/RWA/README.md

 ## Pausing the Contract

 In the event of a critical security threat, ASPPIBRA-DAO has the ability to pause all NFT token transfers and approvals.
-This functionality is managed by an `owner` role, as implemented by the OpenZeppelin standards [Ownable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/5daaf60d11ee2075260d0f3adfb22b1c536db983/contracts/ownership/Ownable.sol) and [Pausable ](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/5daaf60d11ee2075260d0f3adfb22b1c536db983/contracts/lifecycle/Pausable.sol).
+This functionality is managed by an `owner` role, as implemented by the OpenZeppelin standards [Ownable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/5daaf60d11ee2075260d0f3adfb22b1c536db983/contracts/ownership/Ownable.sol) and [Pausable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/5daaf60d11ee2075260d0f3adfb22b1c536db983/contracts/lifecycle/Pausable.sol).

 ### Examples